jfpatrick/accsoft-gui-rad-comrad/docs/basic/controls.rst

    Screenshot of "Nested context frames" example

-In adition to ability define context properties upfront, :ref:`CContextFrame <ccontextframe>` exposes slots that can be connected in order to dynamically change the properties.
+In adition to ability define context properties upfront, :ref:`ccontextframe` exposes slots that can be connected in order to dynamically change the properties.
 For example, you can create a combobox, that allows choosing one of the selectors, and use it to drive the frame context parameters.